ClaudioMota/BugTestsRocket/README.md

 🐛
 context("sum")
 {
-  test("should add the first to the second")
+  test("adds the first to the second")
   {
     assert(sum(2, 1) == 3);
   }